-Located in the Arthur J. Sachsel Dental Clinic at David Grant USAF Medical Center, is a dental residency program recognized by civilian and military dentists alike for its long history of excellence.
+Located in the Arthur J. Sachsel Dental Clinic at David Grant USAF Medical Center, Advanced Education in General Dentistry is a dental residency program recognized by civilian and military dentists alike for its long history of excellence.
 The program began in 1964 with two residents and has since grown to eight.
 Many of the graduates have assumed critical leadership roles in the Air Force Dental Corps in teaching and commander positions.

 Air Force AEGD residencies are aggressively sought after, as the demand for postgraduate training exceeds available residency positions.
 Upon completion of four years of dental school, graduates are fully licensed to practice dentistry.
 Most graduates, however, recognize the need for an optional fifth year of training in an AEGD program.

-Travis Air Force Base is one of the few bases with an Oral and Maxillofacial Pathologist, Orofacial Pain specialist, and Hospital dentist on teaching staff.
+Travis AFB is one of the few bases with an Oral and Maxillofacial Pathologist, Orofacial Pain specialist, and Hospital dentist on teaching staff.
 Although noted as a strong clinical program, numerous public speaking opportunities are available.
 One such opportunity is presentation of Table Clinics, which are presented at the local dental society meeting as well as a national meeting in Anaheim, California.

 The DGMC program has long been recognized for its' excellence by the American Dental Association Commission for Dental Accreditation.